Table of Contents

 Married Couples with One Applicant

-In order to protect the community spouse from having little to no income, and hence, becoming impoverished, the federal government has set what is called a Minimum Monthly Maintenance Needs Allowance (MMMNA).
+To protect the community spouse from having little to no income, and hence, becoming impoverished, the federal government has set what is called a Minimum Monthly Maintenance Needs Allowance (MMMNA).
 This spousal impoverishment rule allows the applicant spouse to transfer a portion (or all) of their income that would otherwise go towards their cost of care to their non-applicant spouse.
 For more information about the MMMNA, click here.

 What If One Exceeds the Medicaid Income Limit?